 Leadership, management and governance of the organisation make sure it's providing high-quality care based around service users' individual needs, that it encourages learning and innovation, and that it promotes an open and fair culture.

-Stanfield Nursing Home's Current CQC Report and Rating
+Stanfield Nursing Home's Most Recent CQC Inspection and Rating